viam-modules/viamrtsp/README.md

 > The above is a raw JSON configuration for an `rtsp` model.
 > To use another provided model, change the "model" string.

-## Discover Available RTSP Streams
+## RTSP Stream Discovery
+### Using `DiscoverComponents`
+In addition to being able to manually specify RTSP addresses to stream from, `viamrtsp` also offers a discovery utility to search for IP cameras connected to your LAN and return their respective RTSP addresses.

 Each model in `viamrtsp` registers a `Discover` method that can be invoked via a `DiscoverComponents` robot API call.
-This method discovers IP cameras connected to your LAN and returns their respective RTSP addresses.
-See [examples/discovery-client](examples/discovery-client/client.go) for an example usage of RTSP discovery.
+See [examples/discovery-client](examples/discovery-client/client.go) for an example usage of discovery.

 As of time of writing, Viam supports `DiscoverComponents` in Flutter and Golang.

+### Common RTSP Discovery Pitfalls
+#### DHCP
+IP camera does not support DHCP, and does not have an assigned IP after connecting to your LAN.
+In this case, you'll have to assign the camera's IP manually.
+This can be done over your network provider's UI.
+Some network provider UIs also allow you to find a camera using its MAC address or the specific Ethernet port it's connected to, and manually assign an IP address from there.

+#### ONVIF Adherence
+Discovery relies on the IP camera adhering to standard ONVIF methods such as getting device metadata, media profiles, and stream URIs.
+It will not work with non-existent or incompatible ONVIF camera integrations.

+#### ONVIF Authentication
+For some IP cameras, ONVIF authentication may be flaky or broken.
+A workaround is to disable the camera's ONVIF authentication temporarily to discover the RTSP address, then (optionally) re-enable the setting.

 ### Next steps